When ADHD (Literally) Runs in the Family

 Mothering a child with ADHD is not for the faint of heart — and it becomes more daunting when you, too, are struggling to stay on track every day.
 Still, millions of mothers with ADHD now face this challenge, given the extremely high heritability rates for this vexing disorder.
-Research has shown that ADHD is more heritable than schizophrenia, only slightly less so than height, leading to all sorts of lively family dynamics.
+Research has shown that ADHD is more heritable than most other mental conditions, only slightly less so than height, leading to all sorts of lively family dynamics.

 The task of parenting a child with ADHD is difficult for moms who have the same condition, says Andrea Chronis-Tuscano, Ph.D., an associate professor of psychology at the University of Maryland.
 Chronis-Tuscano’s research focuses on this double whammy — of women with ADHD raising children with ADHD — making her fully aware of what an understatement she made.
 “We’ve found that moms who have elevated ADHD symptoms have difficulties being positive, and in keeping their emotions in check, while being inconsistent in terms of discipline — they will often say something and then do something else.
 Distracted moms also have trouble closely supervising their children, which can be risky, given that children with ADHD are so accident-prone.”

 In many ways, parents and children who share an ADHD diagnosis can be a perfect mismatch.
 The job of parenting draws heavily on the brain’s so-called executive functions: exercising good judgment, thinking ahead, being patient, and keeping calm.
 When moms struggling with these challenges have children in the same boat, you’re bound to have more missed deadlines, general mishaps, emotional outbursts, and, just as often, moments that, at least in retrospect, are poignantly funny.